tkhq/sdk/examples/with-solana-passkeys/README.md

-# Demo Solana 🤝 Passkeys
+# Solana 🤝 Passkeys

-With gas sponsorship!

-This repo contains a sample application **for demonstration purposes only**, walking through how to create sub-organizations, create a wallet, and sign with the [`@turnkey/solana`](https://github.com/tkhq/sdk/tree/main/packages/solana) signer, using passkeys.
-Please feel free to clone or fork this repo, or file an issue if there are improvements to be made! ❤️
+This repo contains a sample application **for demonstration purposes only**, walking through how to create sub-organizations, create a wallet, and sign with the [`@turnkey/solana`](https://github.com/tkhq/sdk/tree/main/packages/solana) signer (with transactions sponsored by the parent org!), using passkeys.
+Please feel free to play with this example and file an issue if there are improvements to be made! ❤️

 <p style="text-align:center">
     <img src="./img/demo.png" width="500"/>